aaerrolla/metaStim/README.md

 #### Usage Example

-Below provided example demo on  how to use metastim copy this code into let say  demo.py  and  run  from the same virtual environment created above
+Sample demo code is provided here that shows usage of metastim copy this code into let say  demo.py  and  run  from the same virtual environment created above

+or alternatively [demo.py](./demo.py) avialable in this repositoty

 ```
 python3 demo.py
 ```

-Here is the complete
+Here is the complete code.

 ```
 from metastim import field_ann, axon_ann